-Before I offer my five ways to make friends as an adult introvert, I’m going to tell you one way to NOT make friends – and that’s through pure social events like dinners, parties and weddings.
+So before I offer my five ways to make friends as an introvert, I’m going to tell you one way to NOT to do it – and that’s through pure social events like dinners, parties and weddings.

 You need a different approach.

-For you, making friends comes down to knowing yourself.
+For you, making friends as an introvert comes down to knowing yourself.

-Because how you make friends as an adult introvert is by leveraging those things I talked about before – circumstances and environment.
-Your future friends are people who already share your values and interests so it’s a matter of you putting yourself in the position to encounter them
+Because how you make friends as an introvert when you’re an adult is by leveraging those things I talked about before – circumstances and environment.
+Your future friends are people who already share your values and interests so it’s a matter of you putting yourself in the position to encounter them.

 Despite all this, work friends can make for happier days, and depending on your needs, might be all you need – someone to chat with over lunch and sit with through meetings.